What is International Women’s Day?

 Anderson said that both IWD and Women's History Month give you a chance to celebrate, reflect and commit to action related to gender equality.
 "Without them, it’s easy to feel like progress isn’t being made," she said.

 Recognizing women’s accomplishments can be especially important because women’s contributions to society have historically been devalued.
 According to JSTOR, the Matilda Effect describes a phenomenon wherein women’s successes are erased and attributed to men.
-The concept is named after Matilda Joslyn Gage, who described the effect in an 1883 essay discussing women as inventors.
+The concept is named after Matilda Joslyn Gage, who first described the effect in an 1883 essay discussing women as inventors.

 She said women have created or helped to create many significant inventions without credit, noting that a woman of her era might not even pursue patents for her inventions because she didn’t have the same rights afforded to men.
 “Her husband could take out the patent in his own name, sell her invention for his own sole benefit, give it away if he so chose or refrain from using it, and for all this she would have no remedy,” Gage wrote.